ahmedgamhody/ahmedgamhody/README.md

 <!-- About Me Section -->
 <h3 align="left">🚀 About Me:</h3>
 <p align="left">
- Hi, I’m Ahmed Gamhody, a Frontend Developer at Corelia.
+Hi, I’m Ahmed Gamhody, a Full-Stack MERN Developer at Corelia.

-I specialize in building modern, responsive, and high-performance web applications with a strong focus on clean code, usability, and scalability.
+I build modern, responsive web applications with a focus on clean code, usability, and scalability.

+Experienced in both frontend and backend, I deliver end-to-end solutions, from intuitive interfaces to robust server logic and databases.

-With over two years of experience, I’ve developed and delivered various projects, including e-commerce platforms and dashboards, always aiming to create seamless user experiences and impactful digital solutions.
+Over the past two years, I’ve developed projects like e-commerce platforms and dashboards, always aiming for seamless user experiences.

-I’m passionate about continuous learning, collaboration, and bringing ideas to life through technology.
+I’m passionate about learning, collaboration, and bringing ideas to life through technology.
 </p>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>